TiffanyLaw325/Customer_segmentation/README.md

 - "Cluster 3" has 19% customers.
 It belongs to the "Best Customers" segment which we saw earlier as they purchase recently (R=1), frequent buyers (F=1), and spent the most (M=1).
 (R=1, F=1, M=1)

+# recommendations

+- Please see the attachment "one pager executive summary"